DINKIN/hardware/electronics/murgen 1.0 beta/Readme.md

 The AD8331 is a single channel, ultralow noise, linear-in-dB, variable gain amplifier (VGA).
 Optimized for ultrasound systems, it is usable as a low noise variable gain element at frequencies up to 120 MHz.

-Included is an ultralow noise preamplifier (LNA), an X-AMPÆ VGA with 48 dB of gain range, and a selectable gain postamplifier with adjustable output limiting.
+Included is an ultralow noise preamplifier (LNA), an X-AMP¬Æ VGA with 48 dB of gain range, and a selectable gain postamplifier with adjustable output limiting.
 The LNA gain is 19 dB with a single-ended input and differential outputs.
 Using a single resistor, the LNA input impedance can be adjusted to match a signal source without compromising noise performance.

 The 48 dB gain range of the VGA makes these devices suitable for a variety of applications.
 Excellent bandwidth uniformity is maintained across the entire range.
 The gain control interface provides precise linear-in-dB scaling of 50 dB/V for control voltages between 40 mV and 1 V. Factory trim ensures excellent part-to-part and channel-to-channel gain matching.
 Differential signal paths result in superb second- and third-order distortion performance and low crosstalk.

 ### TGC  Control : SPI DAC : MAX5383
 Controls the TGC
 * 8-Bit Resolution in a Miniature 6-Pin SOT23 Package
-* < 1µA Shutdown Mode
+* < 1¬µA Shutdown Mode
 * Low-Glitch Power-On Reset to Zero DAC Output
 * 3-Wire SPI/QSPI/MICROWIRE-Compatible Interface : perfect for a SPI interface
-* Low 230µA (max) Supply Current
+* Low 230¬µA (max) Supply Current

-The MAX5383 low-cost, 8-bit digital-to-analog converters (DACs) in miniature 6-pin SOT23 packages have a simple 3-wire, SPIô/QSPIô/MICROWIREô-compatible serial interface that operates up to 10MHz.
+The MAX5383 low-cost, 8-bit digital-to-analog converters (DACs) in miniature 6-pin SOT23 packages have a simple 3-wire, SPI‚Ñ¢/QSPI‚Ñ¢/MICROWIRE‚Ñ¢-compatible serial interface that operates up to 10MHz.
 The MAX5383 has an internal +2V reference and operates from a +2.7V to +3.6V supply.

-The MAX5383 require an extremely low supply current of only 150µA (typ) and provide a buffered voltage output.
+The MAX5383 require an extremely low supply current of only 150¬µA (typ) and provide a buffered voltage output.
 These devices power up at zero code and remain there until a new code is written to the DAC registers.
 This provides additional safety for applications that drive valves or other transducers that need to be off on power-up.
-The MAX5383 include a 1µA, low-power shutdown mode that features software-selectable output loads of 1kO, 100kO, or 1MO to ground.
+The MAX5383 include a 1¬µA, low-power shutdown mode that features software-selectable output loads of 1kO, 100kO, or 1MO to ground.

-### Analog envelop detection: ADL5511 - DC to 6 GHz ENVELOPE AND TruPwrô RMS Detector
+### Analog envelop detection: ADL5511 - DC to 6 GHz ENVELOPE AND TruPwr‚Ñ¢ RMS Detector
 * Envelope tracking RF detector with output proportional to input voltage
 * No balun or external tuning required
 * Input power dynamic range of 47 dB